-- ✓ Note the following when downloading new device files - a) Firmware downloads to an EtherCAT device must not be interrupted - b) Flawless EtherCAT communication must be ensured.
+✓ Note the following when downloading new device files

+- b) Flawless EtherCAT communication must be ensured.
 CRC errors or LostFrames must be avoided. - c) The power supply must adequately dimensioned.
 The signal level must meet the specification. - ⇒ In the event of malfunctions during the update process the EtherCAT device may become unusable and require re-commissioning by the manufacturer.

-10.2.1 Device description ESI file/XML
+11.2.1 Device description ESI file/XML